This post may contain affiliate links. Please read my affiliate policy.

 Notes

-• Using steam carrots make it easier to blend, or you can also leave them raw.
-Either way, the right smoothie blenders make it quick and easy.
+• Carrot tip: If you don’t have a high-speed blender, using steamed carrots makes it easier to blend, or you can also leave them raw if you have the right smoothie blenders

 Nutrition